John R. McKernan Jr.: 1986 election and first term

 In his first tenure in Augusta, McKernan attempted to grow the Maine economy.
 He helped initiate a $1.35-million fund to create "centers of innovation," designed to position Maine at the cutting edge of the next technological change.
 He also worked to expand job training programs, structured to enable the state to quickly change the skills being taught to meet the needs of a new employer.
 An additional $5.9-million state investment in the University of Maine System was also spearheaded by the governor, intended to enhance its educational and research reputation.
+His administration gave "qualified support" to a bond which created the Land for Maine's Future program.
 These efforts were hammered home with the governor's new economic development slogan: "MAINE: We're America's Future Business."
 The program created "opportunity zones" throughout the state to draw jobs to areas in need of new or additional industry.

 In his second year in office, Governor McKernan launched a public-relations campaign intended to enhance the state's image as a place to do business.

 For all the work to develop Maine's economy, McKernan also faced a number of difficulties which stunted his efforts.
 Budget shortfalls began to run rampant toward the end of his term, and legislative battles with opposition Democrats became frequent.
 The relationship between longtime Speaker of the House John L. Martin and McKernan was poisonous, and the two had difficulty resolving differences over the state budget.
 The Governor crafted a plan to eliminate or reduce welfare and job-training benefits for thousands of low-income Mainers, while Martin and the Democrats fought to keep funding at a higher level.

 The difficult budget fights between the governor and the legislature would prove to be a major issue in McKernan's effort to be re-elected.